 One of my closest friend, Joshy Sebastian met with a tragic accident in Qatar and unfortunately left us for good.
 I am terrified in tears with that devastated feeling of emptiness.
 He was such a gem of a friend, ever since we met in middle school days.

 The middle and high school days are full of nostalgic memories of being together with him.
 And even the pre-degree days, the fun we all had!
-The gem of a friend he always was, I hardly remember him overly angry, even on the occasions when he looked pensive.
+The gentle friend he always was, I hardly recollect him overly being angry, even on occasions when he looked pensive.

 Once in UP school, we boys out of curiosity and partly spurred with the boyhood mischief, sneaked into a neighbourhood land and grabbed cinnamon skins (Karuvapatta).
 Without knowing what it really was , we all munched pieces of it with thrill.
 Somehow the teachers came to know that.
 Back at school, post lunch was mayhem when the dreaded headmaster Father Chandi (fondly called Chandi Achan) himself barged into the class with his notorious chooral stick.
 He began asking who all had indulged into that mistake of crossing the school boarder.
 Joshy, sitting next to me was one of those honest guys who stood up first.
 After repeated probing, several heads started popping up.
 They were all beaten up heavily with Chooral; With each passing second, my feet would start rumbling more and more.
 The fact that I had decided not to stand up in the first place and the danger of getting a compounded punishment made me touch cold with all senses.
 Only about 5 or six boys were left sitting by then.
 Finally when Chandi Achan asked Joshy who among the remaining seated were with him there.
 The lone culprit remained in me, who was sitting next to him, was sure to get caught.
 But he chose not to and stood guard a friend he found in me!
 The greatness of a true friend at that young!
 I’d asked him about that later on.
 He would just smile!
 It is that smile which comes to my mind even after years since I saw him last.
 When we spoke over phone, couple of months ago, we were hopeful to meet up sometime and now, a sense of void cutting through my breath.

 Rest in peace dear friend.
-Thanks for the memories and for being such a great friend.
+Thanks for the memories.
+It was such a privilege to be your friend.
 You will be missed and my heart will never be lighter without you.
 You were such a beautiful mind!
 Saying a good bye has never been this painful and how I wish I had a choice not to, but…